cenouro/dotfiles/README.md

 #### Oh-My-Zsh configuration
 Oh-My-Zsh gitignore file has rules for ignoring the `custom` folder.
-Customizations and themes should go there.
+[Customizations and themes should go there.]
 The best way is to implement them on this repository and then add links to them on the custom folder.

+[Customizations and themes should go there.]: https://github.com/robbyrussell/oh-my-zsh#custom-plugins-and-themes